GoodnewsPerfect/HNGx-stage5/README.md

-# HNGx CHROME EXTENSION API Documentation
+# HNGx Chrome Extension API

-Welcome to the CHROME EXTENSION API documentation Laravel application.
-This API allows you to upload, and Read Video.
+Welcome to the Chrome Extension API documentation Laravel application.
+This API allows you to upload a video and get url to the video and also the transcription of the video, Delete a video record and also get all video records.

 ## Table of Contents